 Since family meetings are so important, why do so many families avoid taking the time to implement them?
 And, when they do, why do they have so many challenges?

-One parent wrote about her frustrations with trying to implement family meetings sharing that her eight-hear-old son constantly displayed his new talent for burping during the meetings, and her five-year-old freaks out when anyone brainstorms a suggestion she doesn't like.
+One parent wrote about her frustrations with trying to implement family meetings sharing that her eight-year-old son constantly displayed his new talent for burping during the meetings, and her five-year-old freaks out when anyone brainstorms a suggestion she doesn't like.

 Part of the problems could be that parents don't take enough time for training.
 They may expect their children to have all the necessary skills for family meetings.
 When you think about it, this makes as much sense as expecting children to have the vocabulary of a college student the first year they start speaking.

 Children under the age of four may not be developmentally ready to learn the skills for family meetings.
-If they are interrupting during family meetings (instead of being willing to play quietly), wait until they are asleep to have family meeting with older children.
-These first few meetings should take about 5 minutes.
+If they are interrupting during family meetings (instead of being willing to play quietly), wait until they are asleep to have your family meeting with older children.
+These first few meetings should take about 15 minutes.